HERE ARE SOME TIPS AND TRICKS WE’VE LEARNED OUT ON THE WATER.

 MAKE YOUR OWN RESCUE STIRRUP

 A rescue stirrup is a loop of rope or webbing that can be used to create a step that allows you to more easily re-enter your kayak from water that is over your head.
 In its simplest form it is just a large loop about 6 feet in diameter.
-If you use floating rope/webbing add a 4- to 6-inch piece of rubber tubing (like old garden hose or piece of PVS pipe) to sink one end for your foot.
+If you use floating rope/webbing add a 4- to 6-inch piece of rubber tubing (like old garden hose or a piece of PVC pipe) to sink one end for your foot.
 Keep the stirrup in a small stuff sack with a drawstring closure.
 Add a carabiner or plastic snap hook to the drawstring to attach to your deck bungees and it’s always available for use in an emergency.
 To use the stirrup, simply place the loop around the cockpit and step up.
 As a loop or full-length it can also be used as a short tow line if you need to tow another kayak or swimmer to shore.

 When you first get a full skirt, especially neoprene skirts, it may be very tight and difficult to put on when sitting in your boat.
 Put it on the kayak and let it stay on for a few days or weeks to stretch out a bit.